OpenTournament/OpenTournament/README.md

 ### Git Client

 Git is a version control system utilized by GitHub & the Open Tournament project.
 The Git tool can be interfaced through using the command line, or using graphical frontends such as GitKraken, Git Fork or Sourcetree.
+Make sure you install Git with LFS support.
 Please refer to Git, GitHub, or your GUI client's tutorials on how to clone the Open Tournament repository.

 ### Project Prerequisites